ptomato/talks/tc39-2024-12/README.md

 **Philip Chimento**
 Igalia, in partnership with Salesforce
 TC39 December 2024
+—
-**DRAFT** - contains info expected to be outdated by the meeting date
+**NOTE** - checklists will continue to be updated until the meeting

 ---